realDragon11/Trawel-Text/README.md

-LICENSE.md is under reconstruction following interactions with various negative individuals.

 This repository is unlikely to accept pull requests, but suggestions are welcome as [Issues](https://github.com/realDragon11/Trawel-Text/issues).
 <br>

-Trawel text is [Source-available](https://en.wikipedia.org/wiki/Source-available_software), but not [Libre](https://en.wikipedia.org/w/index.php?title=Libre_software).
+Trawel Text is [Source-available](https://en.wikipedia.org/wiki/Source-available_software), but not [Libre](https://en.wikipedia.org/w/index.php?title=Libre_software).
+Effectively, it's proprietary but not closed-source.

 You may not redistribute Trawel Text or its source code, (exempting parts not unique to Trawel Text) but may redistribute modifications to it- as long as they do not contain the source code.